LeToNode/Play2.0-CN-doc/assets/AssetsPublic.md

 ## How public assets are packaged?

 During the build process, the contents of the `public` folder is processed and added to the application classpath.
-When you package your application all these file are packaged into the application jar file (under the `public/` path).
+When you package your application, these files are packaged into the application JAR file (under the `public/` path).

 ## The Assets controller

 Play 2.0 comes with a built-in controller to serve public assets.
-By default, this controller provides caching, ETag, gzip compression and Javascript minification support.
+By default, this controller provides caching, ETag, gzip compression and JavaScript minification support.

-The controller is available in the default play jar as `controllers.Assets`, and defines a single `at` action with two parameters:
+The controller is available in the default Play JAR as `controllers.Assets`, and defines a single `at` action with two parameters:

 ```
 Assets.at(folder: String, file: String)